openmrs/openmrs-contrib-android-client/README.md

 # Screenshots
 ![Login](http://i.imgur.com/zinrnCK.png) ![Dashboard](http://i.imgur.com/TLIwMoy.png) ![Register Patient](http://i.imgur.com/n7LaeKS.png)

-# GSoC 2017
+# GSoC 2019

+This project was also selected for Google Summer of Code 2019.
+More details can be found on the [Project Wiki Page](https://wiki.openmrs.org/pages/viewpage.action?pageId=216367730).

-The project has been selected as a candidate for Google Summer of Code 2017.
+It was been selected as a candidate for Google Summer of Code 2017.
 Please visit the [Project Wiki Page](https://wiki.openmrs.org/display/projects/OpenMRS+Android+Client+Feature+Parity+and+Improvements+-+GSoC+2017) for more details.

 The project was also a part of GSoC 2016, the details of which can be seen in the [GSoC_2016.md](GSoC_2016.md) file.

 # Development
 We use JIRA to track issues and monitor project development.
 Refer to this link to view all issues and project summary: [Android Client JIRA](https://issues.openmrs.org/browse/AC)
 To get started contributing, try working on [introductory issues](https://issues.openmrs.org/issues/?filter=17165) in JIRA and check out [OpenMRS Pull Request Tips](https://wiki.openmrs.org/display/docs/Pull+Request+Tips).
 Also, before creating a pull request, please run code review tools (Lint) and all tests.

 ### Code Style